Terms and Privacy •

 Build your contact list

 This is a good lead capture on your website.
-In order for the visitors to join your newsletter, they will have to provide their names and emails.
-On networking events, you can offer to send your newsletter to people who provide their business card.
+In order for the visitors to Signup to your Newsletter, they will have to provide their names and emails.
+In networking events, you can offer to send your newsletter to people who provide their business card.

 Brings traffic to your website